History of television in Germany: 1960s–1970s

 These channels were devoted to educational and cultural programs as well as local information.

 In 1969 East Germany started DFF2, and introduced color programming on both channels.
 In 1972, the DFF was renamed, dropping the pretense of being an all-German service and becoming Fernsehen der DDR (GDR Television) or DDR-FS.
 Its two channels became known as DDR1 and DDR2.

+The introduction of color television also meant the correction of the weather map on both national networks at the end of their news bulletins, as it showed Weimar-era borders or the word "DEUTSCHLAND" over both Germanies and Poland (the latter of which even objected the decision).
+Country names and border designations were removed in 1970.

+At the time of the introduction in 1967, West Germany had just under 6,000 color TV sets - which at the time cost roughly 2,000-4,000 DM (~5,000-10,000 euros today), without the option of installment purchase.
+Color broadcasting was at first limited to about 4 hours/day, full time broadcasting began only in 1970.
+At first, consumers were still skeptical of the color TV, but as West Germany would host both the 1972 Summer Olympics and the 1974 FIFA World Cup, it quickly provided a strong incentive to buy color TVs.

 1980s

 Until the early 1980s, the average West German TV viewer could choose only between usually three TV channels, financed through license fees.
 In regions bordering neighboring countries, however, viewers were typically also able to get foreign stations via antenna, e.g. those being broadcast from East Germany or the Netherlands.
 Before the advent of privately owned television networks, domestic stations usually broadcast from the early morning hours until about 2 to 3 am, interrupted by often over two hours of early-afternoon intermission.
 In Western Germany this changed in 1984, as the first two privately financed TV networks, RTL plus (short for Radio Television Luxemburg) and SAT 1, started their programming (previously RTL had transmitted from Luxembourg into southwestern Germany).
 In contrast to ARD and ZDF, these new stations were only able to show their programs in the bigger cities via satellite or via cable; additionally, in some urban agglomerations like the Greater Hanover area, they could be picked up by antenna.
 But as the new stations introduced some very different kinds of programs (especially RTL plus, which in its first years was known for its unconventional afternoon quiz shows and late-evening erotic films), their popularity increased and more people invested in broadband cable access or satellite antennas.